Flusserstudies.net

 Rodrigo Martini

-Rodrigo Martini is Lecturer in English at the University of Georgia, USA.
+Rodrigo Martini is Assistant Professor of English at the University of Georgia, USA.
 He graduated with a BA and MA in Letters and Literary Studies from the São Paulo State University (UNESP – Rio Preto, 2008 and 2010), an MA in English from the University of Louisville (2012), and a PhD in English from Rice University (2019).
-He works on the intersections of Anglophonic modernism, media thinking, animal studies, and biopolitics.
-He is co-editor of Understanding Flusser, Understanding Modernism (Bloomsbury 2021) with Aaron Jaffe and Michael F. Miller.
-His work on Vilém Flusser is forthcoming in the Journal of Comparative Literature Studies.
+He works on the intersections of Anglophone modernism, media thinking, and animal studies.
+He is co-editor of Understanding Flusser, Understanding Modernism (Bloomsbury 2021) and his work on Vilém Flusser has appeared in Journal of Comparative Literature Studies and Flusser Studies.

 Articles of Rodrigo Martini